Learning Approximate Nash Equilibria in Cooperative Multi-Agent Reinforcement Learning via Mean-Field Subsampling: Proof of convergence of the best-response dynamics

 \begin{theorem}[Theorem 2 in \cite{doi:10.1137/17M1139461}] Suppose $\Gamma$ is a potential game.
 Then, for all (but a measure $0$ set of) initial points $x_0$, the continuous best-response dynamics in the idealized sequential dynamics setting converges to a Nash equilibrium at an exponential rate. \end{theorem}

-In the discrete time dynamics, the worst-case bound can be exponential in the number of players. \begin{theorem}[Theorem 1 in \cite{DurandGaujal:2016:ACBRA}] For an $N$-player game with joint action set $\mathcal{A}$, the round-robin dynamics in a Markov potential game reaches a Nash Equilibrium in $T_{BRA} = N |A|^{N-1}$ iterations. \end{theorem}
+In the discrete time dynamics, the worst-case bound can be exponential in the number of players, and can depend on the size of the policy simplex which is exponential in the number of actions. \begin{theorem}[Theorem 1 in \cite{DurandGaujal:2016:ACBRA}] For an $N$-player game with joint action set $\mathcal{A}$, the round-robin dynamics in a Markov potential game reaches a Nash Equilibrium in $T_{BRA} = N |A|^{N-1}$ iterations. \end{theorem}